e155-remy-the-rat/E155-Remy-The-Rat/README.md

 The FPGA folder includes the entire Lattice project as well as the isolated top.sv file for ease of viewing core FPGA code.

-The MCU folder includes Segger source code.
+The MCU folder includes code for the two MCUs used in this project, including the Segger project and all lib and src files.

-This design uses the position estimator and filtering software Fusion from https://github.com/xioTechnologies/Fusion/tree/main
+This design uses the position estimator and filtering software Fusion from https://github.com/xioTechnologies/Fusion/tree/main, this is included in the mcu folder.